-6. The Judicial Council’s project manager is: TBD.
+6. The Judicial Council’s Project Manager is: TBD.

-7. The Judicial Council will pay Contractor as follows: Following the end of each month, Judicial Council will pay Contractor a firm fixed monthly fee of $TBD plus $TBD for each tub of mail in excess of 10 in a day.
+7. The Judicial Council will pay Contractor as follows: Following the end of each month, Judicial Council will pay Contractor a firm fixed monthly fee of $TBD for up to 20 tubs in a day plus $TBD for each tub of mail in excess of 20 tubs in a day.
 Refer to “Services—Short Form Agreement Terms, Attachment 1” for additional payment terms.